Chain of Evidences and Evidence to Generate: Prompting for Context Grounded and Retrieval Augmented Reasoning: Main Results

-Using ChatGPT, \tool achieves 4\% gain over CoT in both EM and F1 score and w/ PALM2 the gains are more (17EM).
-In addition, other iterative baselines such as ReACT, Reflexion find the hops (relevant texts) one by one, and hence take either longer number of trials or fail to answer leveraging the local hops altogether.
-In contrast, E and G both steps solve the full problem in each--showcasing more efficiency.
-As connecting the relevant texts distant apart is one of the key challenges in multi-hop QA, to understand the advantages of extracting \texttt{Evidence} along w/ the answer (i.e., single agent), we perform an additional experiment towards the multi-agentic approach.
-We take the ChatGPT model to create one agent as a co-reference resolutioner to make the sentences independent, then another agent as a retriever model that ranks the sentences and then another QA agent which takes the top few or all of the ranked sentences to generate the final answer.
-We observe this approach falls behind in 10EM points than ours.
-We identify that the problems are mutli-folds such as each agent contributes in propagating its own error like imperfect co-reference resolution and ranking.
-We also find they are too sensitive to input Agent Instruction.
-But the key problem is as these questions are multi-hop w/ actually connecting multiple sentences together (i.e., w/ each individual sentences) toward the answer, other agents do not know how they will be utilized by the QA agent, and hence their ranking becomes even worse.
-For instance regarding a question about two persons, it may rank all the sentences that are only speaking about person-1 first and then all about person-2--making the problem even harder.
-Figure \ref{fig:hotpotqa-example-results} depicts an example of reasoning w/ distractors.
+\minisection{Multi-hop QA with Distracting Contexts} We tackle more complex QA challenges, evaluating on the distractor split of HotpotQA \citep{yang-etal-2018-hotpotqa}, where each query faces a large context with two relevant and eight irrelevant documents, with only 2-5 far-apart sentences serving as rationales.
+Results in Table \ref{tab:result-hotpotqa-fever} show that \tool, using both ChatGPT and PaLM-2, outperforms CoT and other variants by a large margin.
+With ChatGPT, \tool achieves a 4\% gain in both EM and F1 scores over CoT, while with PaLM-2, the gains are 2\%.
+Other iterative baselines like ReACT and Reflexion find the relevant texts one by one, leading to longer trials or failure to utilize all relevant hops effectively.
+Note that with PaLM-2, their literature reported performances are found with PaLM-1 and we do not reproduce them as they use few-shot examples, leverage external tools, and involve iterative generations.
+In contrast, both E and G steps of \tool address the entire problem in each step, demonstrating greater efficiency.
+As connecting the relevant texts distant apart is one of the key challenges in multi-hop QA, to understand the advantages of extracting \texttt{Evidence} along with the answer (i.e., single objective in both steps), we perform an additional experiment towards a multi-agent or multi-objective approach.
+We employ ChatGPT to establish one agent tasked with co-reference resolution, another as a retriever model for sentence ranking, and a third as a QA agent for generating the final answer.
+However, this approach lags behind by 10EM points compared to ours.
+We identify multiple issues, including each agent contributing to propagating its own errors such as imperfect co-reference resolution and ranking.
+We also find that the agents are overly sensitive to input objective instructions.